 Cheeses of the world, unite and take over

 When we talk about cheeseheads, we're not referring to sports fans from Wisconsin.
 We're shouting out the folks who never met a double crème they didn't like, live and die for the sharpest of Cheddars, and ain't afraid of veiny blues.
-For these souls, Murray's Cheeses of the World sampler is a guaranteed grand slam, from cave-aged Gruyère to drunken goat cheese.
+For these souls, Cheese Brothers’ “Ultimate Wisconsin Cheese Sampler” is a guaranteed grand slam, from smoked gouda to 8-year-aged cheddar.

 For the teetotaler

 Being sober is hot.
-In 2021, this is known.
-But being a sophisticated Adult™ means swapping the Mike's Hard for craft mocktails instead of some wack-ass soda (though, no disrespect to Baja Blast), and in that category, we'd like to recommend Curious Elixirs.
+In 2022, this is known.
+But being a Sophisticated Adult™ means swapping the Mike's Hard for craft mocktails instead of some wack-ass soda (though, no disrespect to Baja Blast) or bland seltzer water.
+In that spirit (pun not intended), we'd like to recommend Curious Elixirs.
 The brand's “booze-free cocktails" are formulated to be ready to drink straight up or on the rocks.
 And blessedly, they are in no way too sweet or syrupy; you'll find a perfectly balanced flavors in Elixir No. 1, for instance, which is modeled after a Negroni, or the cucumber-forward Elixir No. 3, which contains allegedly beneficial herbs including ashwagandha, used in Ayurvedic medicine to reduce stress.
 For a limited-edition vibe, check out the No. 6, which is like a next-level piña colada.

 For the vegan with great taste

 Vegan ice cream can be super hit-or-miss, which is why your plant-based brethren will be extra-grateful to receive a box of Mochidoki's vegan collection.
-No boring-ass, standard combo of vanilla, chocolate, and green tea mochi here; we've got six different flavors of chewy pleasure, from passion fruit and lychee to matcha coconut and chocolate hazelnut.
+No boring-ass, standard combo of vanilla, chocolate, and green tea mochi here; we've got four different best-selling flavors of chewy pleasure, from passionfruit and lychee to coconut and mango.
 It's a bonus that they can last in the freezer, but we doubt they'll make it long without getting scarfed.

 For the super-busy gourmand